Logo

 Download our Regulate.
 Connect.
 Correct.™ one-page routine and explore the ADHD Treatment Hub to choose the first tool that fits your child and family best.

-How long until I see changes?
+How long after these ADHD therapy activities will I see changes?

-Do these activities replace medication?
+Do these ADHD therapy activities replace medication?

-What if my child refuses?
+What if my child refuses to do these therapy activities?

 Terminology